mickaeltemporao/CMT4A-CMSS-TEMPLATE/challenges/challenge_05.md

-# Challenge 5: The Social Scientist
+# Challenge 5: The Scientist

 # Learning objective